OuterGazer/Kage-No-Shuuen/README.md

 - Animations making full use of the animator in terms of layers, masks, Behaviours and events.
 Through Animator Controller Overrides a great variety of animations have been achieved with a single animator, shared by all entities.
 - Enemy waves through Object Pools pattern and Scriptable Objects to easily create enemy waves.

+This project also made use of other Unity features like IK rigging and HDRP lighting (sky and volumetric fog).

-To play the game you can download teh Windows build on the game's itch.io page: https://outergazer.itch.io/kage-no-shuuen-shadows-demise
+To play the game you can download the Windows build on the game's itch.io page: https://outergazer.itch.io/kage-no-shuuen-shadows-demise